ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-OrganizationSegment -Name "Manufacturing" -UserGroupFilter "Department -eq 'Manufacturing'"`

-### Contoso's example policy 1: Prevent Sales and Marketing from communicating with Research

-To prevent Sales and Marketing from communicating with Research, Contoso uses the following cmdlet:
+With the segments defined, Contoso proceeds to define two policies.
+For the first policy, designed to prevent Sales and Marketing from communicating with Research, Contoso uses the following cmdlet:

 `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

 In this example, the information barrier policy is called *SalesMarketingBlockedFromResearch*.
 When this policy is active and applied, it will help prevent users who are in the Sales and Marketing segments from communicating with users in the Research segment.

-### Contoso's example policy 2: Allow Research to communicate only with HR

-To allow Research to communicate with HR only, Contoso uses the following cmdlet:
+For Contoso's second policy, to allow Research to communicate with HR only, Contoso uses the following cmdlet:

 `New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

 In this case, Research can communicate only with HR, but HR is not restricted from communicating with other segments.

 ## Related articles